MULTIMEDIA-ENGLISH

 Gapped text Items

 Do you like it ______________________?
-We can buy it if you want much / many
+We can buy it if you want many / much

-Do you have any friends here? - Yes, ______________________ many / much
+Have you got any pencils? - Yes, ______________________ many / much

 Can you give me more photocopies?
 I don't have ______________________ many / much